 The film raises the question of how much crime you can allow an informant to commit to hold on to his credibility.
 Presumably killing is over that line.

 David Boeri is a WBUR Reporter who says that as long as informants are the mother’s milk of criminal investigations we have to be really careful because on the one hand you they can’t blow their cover but it doesn’t mean they should be killing people with institutional knowledge because that puts the government in the position of picking and choosing who should live and who should die and that’s not the role of government.
 You know to empower the Irish mob so that they can bring down the Italian Mafia; there’s something inherently wrong with that.
 And it wasn’t just limited to Boston.
 We see the same thing in Gregory Scarpa’s cas.
 There’s no question he was a major informant there to bring down the Colombo Crime family and over 50 people were killed under his watch.
 There’s something wrong with that system.
 One of our bedrock principles of our legal system is a defendant should be able to present whatever vigorous defense he wants with the presumption of innocence.
-Again this is not a wrongful conviction cases, this is not paradise laws but the guy should have been able to present his point of view.
+Again this is not a wrongful conviction cases, but the guy should have been able to present his point of view.

 I love the line in the movie from one of the witnesses: “Of course I lied; I’m a criminal.”
 What do you do when everybody that’s testifying is a liar by definition?